Search Results

 Single Joint Set

-For Wedge blocks, combinations of any two joints from this set are used to form blocks.
+For Wedge blocks, combinations of any two joints from the set are used to form blocks.

 For Planar blocks, all possible joints within the Sliding Lateral Limits are considered.
 Similarly, for Toppling blocks, all possible joints within the Toppling Lateral Limits are considered.

-For Planar and Toppling analyses, all joints from both sets which fall within their respective lateral limits are considered.
+For Planar and Toppling analyses, all joints from all sets which fall within their respective lateral limits are considered.
 See the Planar and Toppling Analysis Settings topics for more information on lateral limits.